 The power to appoint new Trustees was initially fully vested in the Company, which was instrumental in setting up the Trust.
-The Company gave up this entitlement in December 2015, only retaining their right to appoint two ("Company Trustees") of the maximum eight Trustees with the remaining six ("non-Company Trustees") to be appointed by the Trustees.
+In December 2015, the Company gave up this entitlement and retained their right to appoint two ("Company Trustees") of the maximum eight Trustees with the remaining six ("non-Company Trustees") to be appointed by the Trustees.

+In May 2023, the rights of the Company to appoint trustees were removed.
+The appointment of all the maximum eight Trustees is now the responsibility of the Trustees.
 Trustees are recruited for their experience, empathy and knowledge of the Trust and its values and to balance the skills and composition of the trustee body.